+'''

+define host {

+use iis,windows

+host_name srv-win-1

-define host{ use iis,windows host_name srv-win-1 address srv-win-1.mydomain.com }
+address srv-win-1.mydomain.com

+}

-• The use its is the "template" line.
-It mean that this host will inherits properties from this template. the host_name is the object name of your host.
-It must be unique. the address is ... the network address of your host:)
+The use iis is the "template" line.
+It mean that this host will inherits properties from this f

+the host_name is the object name of your host.
+It must be unique.

+the address is ... the network address of your host :)

+'''